LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/Templates/FullLeadGen.md

 indicator: both
 ---

 The Lead Gen template is designed to capture contact information from a customer and send the results to either an email address or SMS number.
-In addition, there is an option (if desired) to display products or services to the customer as a channel specific gallery or list.
+In addition, there is an option to display products or services to the customer as a channel specific gallery or list.
 The products could come from a Shopify collection if available.

 The template can be configured to handle Web, SMS, Apple Business Chat, WhatsApp and Facebook Messenger.
 Escalation to an agent is also included.